Genevieve Padalecki: Life and career

 Before making her television debut as Kris Furillo, she performed in regional theater productions of A Midsummer Night's Dream, One Flew Over the Cuckoo's Nest, Crimes of the Heart, and Joseph and the Amazing Technicolor Dreamcoat.

+In 2008, she was cast to play the recurring role of Ruby (previously played by Katie Cassidy) in Supernatural alongside her future husband, Jared Padalecki.

-On September 14, 2020, it was announced that Cortese was cast in a recurring role in The CW's crime drama series Walker, a reboot of the original television show of Walker, Texas Ranger, and will play the role Emily Walker, the late wife of Cordell Walker (who is played by her husband Jared Padalecki).
+On September 14, 2020, it was announced that she had been cast in a recurring role in The CW's crime drama series Walker, a reboot of the original television show of Walker, Texas Ranger, to play the role Emily Walker, the late wife of Cordell Walker (who is played by her husband Jared Padalecki).
 The series premiered on January 21, 2021.
+The series was cancelled in 2024 after four seasons.

 Personal life

-Cortese met actor Jared Padalecki when she had a recurring role on the show Supernatural during its fourth season, replacing Katie Cassidy, who previously played the role.
+She met actor Jared Padalecki during her recurring role as Ruby on Supernatural.
 She went on to make a guest appearance in the sixth season as a fictionalized version of herself.

-Padalecki proposed to her in front of their favorite painting, "Joan of Arc" by French realist Jules Bastien-Lepage, at New York's Metropolitan Museum of Art in October 2009.
+In October 2009, Padalecki proposed to her in front of their favorite painting, "Joan of Arc" by French realist Jules Bastien-Lepage, at New York's Metropolitan Museum of Art.
 The engagement was announced in January 2010.
 The pair married on February 27, 2010, in Cortese's hometown of Sun Valley, Idaho.

 On October 10, 2011, the couple announced that they were expecting their first child together.
 Their son was born on March 19, 2012.
 On December 22, 2013, Cortese gave birth to their second son.
 Their daughter was born on March 17, 2017.
 The couple resides in Austin, Texas, with their three children.